tresoldi/dafsa/DESIGN.md

 # `dafsa` 2.0 — Design Document and Migration Plan

-Status: accepted, not yet implemented
+Status: accepted; milestones 0–1 implemented (see §12)
 Target: a single `2.0.0` release (clean break from `1.0`) Scope of this document: what 2.0 is, why the 1.0 internals are being replaced rather than patched, the concrete API, and the ordered plan to get there.